vasudeva8/htslib/samples/README.md

     This application showcases the update of auxiliary array data in alignment.
 It adds count of ATCGN base as an array in auxiliary data, BA:I. Modified data is written on standard output.

 [Write_fast][Write_fast]
     This application showcases the fasta/fastq data write.
-It appends a dummy data to given file.
+It appends a dummy data to given file and creates an index file for it.

 [Index][Index]
     This application showcases the creation of index along with output creation.
 Based on file type and shift, it creates bai, csi or crai files.